alexcvc/boilerplate-daemonContext/README.md

 This contains another C++ daemon boilerplate implementation

 This contains another C++ daemon boilerplate implementation.
-A focus of this implementation the embedded Linux applications.
+A focus of this implementation is the embedded Linux applications.

-There are several optional features such as foreground execution and a test console.
+There are several optional features, such as foreground execution and a test console.
 The C++ compiler must support at least C++11, a C++20 compiler is preferred for future enhancements.

-In the TODO plan there are followings:
+In the TODO plan there are the following:

 1) Examples of using and extending this boilerplate for a real application with a separate implementation of an independent application context;
 2) secure use in multithreaded applications;
-3) application restart without stop and start daemon.
+3) application restarts without a stop and starts daemon.
 4) examples an abstract context application for protocol converter f.e.
 IEC61850, IE60870-5-10X;
-5) examples of how to use these code in IoT applications with Raspberry and BeagleBoard.
+5) examples of how to use these codes in IoT applications with Raspberry and BeagleBoard.

 ## Important notes for C++17